Kaoutherbo/Practical-exercises-algorithm/README.md

 - `main.h`: [main.h file](https://github.com/Kaoutherbo/Pratical-exercises-algorithm/blob/main/main.h)
 #### Code Explanation

-- `main.h`: Header file containing function prototypes.
-- `fillArray.c`:
-#### Purpose:
-This source file contains the implementation of the `remplirTableauAvecEntiersAliqoire` function, which generates random integers and fills an array with them.
+- **Purpose:** The `fillArray.c` source file contains the implementation of the `remplirTableauAvecEntiersAliqoire` function, which generates random integers and fills an array with them.

-#### Contents:
-The file includes the implementation of the `remplirTableauAvecEntiersAliqoire` function.
-It uses the `rand()` function and the `time(NULL)` function to generate random integers and fill an array with them.
+- **Contents:** The file includes the implementation of the `remplirTableauAvecEntiersAliqoire` function, which uses the `rand()` function and the `time(NULL)` function to generate random integers and fill an array with them.

-- `main.c`: The main program that asks the user for the array size, allocates memory, fills the array with random integers, and displays the sorted array.

 ### Usage

-- Compile the code using a C compiler, and run the executable or you can use terminal to compile and run the files
+- Compile the code using a C compiler, and run the executable or you can use `terminal` to compile and run the files.

-##### Compile file :
+**Compile file** :
 ```bash
 gcc -o main main.c fillArray.c selectionSort.c -lm
 ```
-#####  Run file :
+**Run file** :
 ```bash
 ./main
 ```